 Recent Posts

-- Sunday Evening Video: The RFC Christmas Shows
+- Sunday Evening Video: What The Holy Hell?

-- The RFC Flashback: Episode One Hundred Sixty-Six
+- The RFC Flashback: Episode One Hundred Seventy-Five

-- The RFC Flashback: Episode One Hundred Sixty-Five
+- The RFC Flashback: Episode One Hundred Seventy-Four

 I remember when Mattel got in trouble for this commercial, because GI Joes didn’t really do all that stuff.